aulasoftwarelibre/next-auth-firewall/README.md

 # RBAC NextAuth.js firewall

+⚠️ Warning: This is a Proof of Concept (PoC), and it is not production-ready.
+Use with caution and provide feedback for improvements.
+Thanks!

 This package is a plugin for [NextAuth](https://next-auth.js.org/) version 5 that adds a Role-Based Access Control (RBAC) authorization layer to your authentication setup.
 The RBAC implementation is inspired by [Symfony](https://symfony.com).